seasketch/geoprocessing/website/docs/tutorials/newproject.md

 [Deploy your project](deploy.md)

+### Debugging build failure

+If the build step fails, you will need to look at the error message and figure out what you need to do.
+Did it fail in building the functions or the clients?
+99% of the time you should be able to catch these errors sooner.
+If VSCode finds invalid Typescript code, it will warn you with files marked in `red` in the Explorer panel or with red markes and squiggle text in any of the files.

+If you're still not sure try some of the following:

+- Run your smoke tests, see if they pass
+- When was the last time your build did succeed?
+You can be sure the error is caused by a change you made since then either in your project code, by upgrading your geoprocessing library version and not migratin fully, or by changing something on your system.
+- You can stash your current changes or commit them to a branch so they are not lost.
+Then sequentially check out previous commits of the code until you find one that builds properly.
+Now you know that the next commit cause the build error.

 ## Connect to SeaSketch Project and Test

+Choose `clipToOcean` as preprocessor
+Choose `MpaTabReport` as report client

 Test different sketch and collection scenarios.
 When you find one that errors or does something unexpected, then you can export that sketch to your projects `examples/sketches` directory and run your smoke tests.
 If that succeeds and produces output as expected, then load your storybook and see if you can reproduce in your report client.